Updated Standings For NJPW World Tag League 2021 and Best of the Super Juniors 28 | 411MANIA

 Updated Standings For NJPW World Tag League 2021 and Best of the Super Juniors 28

-After night three of the NJPW World Tag League and Best of the Super Juniors 28 tournaments, here are updated standings:
+After night four of the NJPW World Tag League and Best of the Super Juniors 28 tournaments, here are updated standings:

 NJPW Best of Super Juniors 28 Standings